 My training is at Level 7 (Masters degree) and lasted five years.
-It is enhanced through specialist training and continuous professional development (CPD).
+I have some training in managing trauma, including traumatic bereavement and cPTSD, but I am not a PTSD specialist.
+I have undertaken 80 hours training in delivering therapy online.
+This training is enhanced through other specialist training and continuous professional development (CPD).
 Please see more at About Juline.

 I am happy to help with most issues.
 We will be able to discuss this fully at the first session.
 More details on specific issues and a fuller list can be found lower down on this page.

 I work as a private practitioner at two counselling centres in central London.
 I am based in Bloomsbury in London WC1A.
 I also work at another centre with full disability access.
 This is near to Kings Cross and St. Pancras stations and also within walking distance from Camden High Street.
 I also work online.